ministryofjustice/cloud-platform-user-guide/source/documentation/monitoring-an-app/application-metrics.md

 Now we've exposed our metrics and asked Prometheus to scrape application latency, we can head over to the UI and see our service appear in Prometheus [targets](https://prometheus.cloud-platform.service.justice.gov.uk/targets).

-Head to https://prometheus.cloud-platform.service.justice.gov.uk/graph and use the following promql query to view the application latency (remembering to change the namespace value):
+Head to [Cloud Platform Prometheus](https://prometheus.cloud-platform.service.justice.gov.uk/graph) and use the following promql query to view the application latency (remembering to change the namespace value):

 ```
 http_server_request_duration_seconds_sum{namespace="my-namespace"}
 ```